HassanAMZ/PoctionBlog/data/blog/numerical-analysis/sor-python-algorithm.md

 title: SOR Python Algorithm
 date: '2021-11-19'
 blogID: '00007'
-tags: ['Numerical Analysis', 'SOR algorithem', 'Python']
+tags: ['Numerical Analysis', 'SOR algorithm ', 'Python']
 draft: false
 summary: In numerical linear algebra, the method of successive over-relaxation (SOR) is a variant of the Gauss–Seidel method for solving a linear system of equations, resulting in faster convergence.
 A similar method can be used for any slowly converging iterative process.
 Below is the Python Code for a 50x50 Matrix
 coverImage: '/static/blog/00007.png'